jjvanzon/JJs-Reference-Architecture/patterns.md

 The business layer can execute `SideEffects`, when altering data, for instance to store the *date time modified* or setting *default values*, or automatically *generating a name*.

 We could implement the interface [`ISideEffect`](api.md#jj-framework-business) for each `SideEffect`.
-They only have one method: `Execute`, but it allows us to have some sort of polymorphism over `SideEffects` so it is easier to execute multiple of them in one blow, or other generic handling of the `SideEffects`.
+They only have one method: `Execute`, but it allows us to have some sort of polymorphism over `SideEffects` so it is easier to execute multiple of them in one blow, or other generic handling of them.

 Using separate classes for `SideEffects`, creates overview over those pieces of business logic, that are the most creative of all, and prevents those special things from getting entangled with other code.

 `SideEffects` might evaluate the conditions internally as much as possible.
 So the caller of the `SideEffect` class does not know what conditions are tied to it.
-Internally the `SideEffect` could skip execution if it doesn't apply.
+The `SideEffect` could skip its own execution if it wouldn't apply.
 This makes the `SideEffect` fully responsible for what happens.
-The `SideEffect's` doing anything can also be dependent on [entity status](aspects.md#entity-status-management).
+What a `SideEffect's` does might also depend on [entity status flags](aspects.md#entity-status-management).

 ### LinkTo